Jemtdj/Machine-Learning-Projects/README.md

 Hi Humans!

 Jeremy here.
 I am an asipiring data scientist and looking to develop my skills in all things data!
-Looking forward to publish my projects in this folder and seeing what your thoughts on them are!
+Looking forward to publishing my projects in this folder and seeing what your thoughts on them are!

 [: